 The TBMs are equipped with a soil conditioning system capable of injecting foam, polymer or bentonite slurry into the working chamber.
 Muck removal is by continuous belt conveyor from the TBM back-up to the portal and then by truck to the muck disposal areas.
 Tunnel lining is formed from 30 cm thick, 1.4 m wide pre-cast concrete segments.
 The lining comprises six segments and a key and dowel connectors are used in the radial joints while guidance rods are used in the longitudinal joints.
 The features of the EPB TBM are illustrated in Figure 7.
 In a review paper by N. Della Valle (Tunnels and Tunnelling, 2002) details are presented.
-In that paper issues proposed by the authors of the present paper are also described.
+Gugliementi et al. (2004), in a recent paper, offer a full presentation of the control of ground response and face stability during excavation.
+In those papers issues proposed by the authors of the present paper and discussed here are described.